AdobeDocs/experience-manager-cloud-service.zh-Hant/help/journey-headless/developer/update-your-content.md

 ### Content Models and Content Fragments {#content-models-and-content-fragments}

 Currently the models that define the structure of a content fragment are not exposed through an HTTP API.
-Therefore the *consumer* needs to know about the model of a fragment (at least a minimum) - although most information can be inferred from the payload; as data types, etc. are part of the definition.
+Therefore, the *consumer* needs to know about the model of a fragment (at least a minimum) - although most information can be inferred from the payload; as data types, and so on, are part of the definition.

 To create a content fragment, the (internal repository) path of the model has to be provided.